aymarc/Sendmail_With_PHPMailer/readme.md

 ## Run script:
 * Host files on the server and run the index.php
-* If you have can raise an issue, I will make sure I address as soon as possible.
+* If you have any challenge, you can raise an issue.
+* Feel free to make any correction raise a pull request

 * Enjoy!!!

 ### Important:
-* I am not using composer in this project
+* This project does not make use of composer
-* I have not had the time to scan the file in the PHPMailer directory so i can not guarantee its safety.
+* The file in the PHPMailer directory so i can not guarantee its safety.
 You can grab a copy here: https://github.com/PHPMailer/PHPMailer to be sure.